 Come learn the techniques for creating a wide array of color and tonal value with just 5 tubes of oil paint.
 Instruction with oil paint will focus on skill-building in the use of value and color with the goal that each student applies these skills to the painting style of their choice.
 Those with experience and confidence in any painting medium - oil, acrylic, watercolor etc. - may join the class to take advantage of weekly critiques in addition to utilising the still lifes that will be set up for each session.

-Materials List, 3 Colors + White: An Introduction to Oil Painting
+Materials List, Three Colors + White: An Introduction to Oil Painting

 This figure drawing open studio has 10 sessions.
+Open Studios are meant for personal practice without an instructor.
+Participants must bring their own drawing supplies and paper.
 The model will be nude and changes weekly.
 The length of each pose will vary.
+Please see our open studio guidelines linked on our website for more information on the format of the class.

 Courtesy of Eugene Darkroom Group